LeonardoDa03/ESP32_OLED_Flappy_Bird/README.md

 - Goto and Select: Tools->Board->esp32->ESP32C3 Dev Module
 - Connect your ESP32C3 board to your via USB cable
 - Under Tools->Port Select your board COM port (on Windows) or dev/tty (on MacOS/Linux)
-- Configure your preferencies in the "GameSettings.h" file (welcome message for example)
+- Configure your preferencies in the "GameSettings.h" file (choose your welcome message)
 - Hit the Upload button (secon button on upper left) and wait for the compiler to be done
 - Enjoy!